 \section{Introduction}

 \IEEEPARstart{R}{ecently}, a growing number of studies have focused on the challenging label ambiguity learning problems.
 Since the single-label learning paradigm, in which an instance is mapped to one single logical label simply, has limitations in practice \cite{zhang2013review}, multi-label learning (MLL) is highlighted to address this issue.
-During past years, a collection of scenarios have applied this learning process \cite{tsoumakas2007multi,huang2012multi,chen2019multi}, which simultaneously assigns multiple logical labels to each instance.
+During past years, a collection of scenarios have applied this learning process \cite{tsoumakas2007multi,huang2012multi,chen2019multi}, which can simultaneously assign multiple logical labels to each instance.
 For example, in supervised MLL, each sample is described by a label vector, elements of which are either 1 or 0 to demonstrate whether this instance belongs to the corresponding label or not.
 Since multiple logical labels with the same values contribute equally for MLL, the relative importance among these multiple associated labels, which is supposed to be different under most circumstances, is ignored and cannot be well investigated.

-Therefore, despite MLL's success, in some sophisticated scenario, such as facial age estimation \cite{geng2013facial} and facial expression recognition \cite{jia2019facial}, the performance of primitive MLL is hindered, since a model precisely mapping the instance to a real-valued label vector with the quantitative description degrees, i.e., label distribution, is required in these tasks.
-To meet this demand, the learning process for the above-mentioned model called "label distribution learning" (LDL) \cite{geng2016label} has attracted significant attention.
-In LDL, an instance is annotated by a label vector, i.e., the label distribution, and each element ranging from 0 to 1 is the description degree of the relevant label and all values add up to 1.
-As many pieces of literature have demonstrated \cite{geng2016label,gao2017deep,zheng2018label}, label distributions can describe attributes of samples more precisely because the relative importance of multiple labels is much different in many real-world applications, and implicit cues within the label distributions can be effectively leveraged through LDL for reinforcing the supervised training.
+Therefore, despite MLL's success, in some sophisticated scenario, such as facial age estimation \cite{geng2013facial} and facial expression recognition \cite{jia2019facial}, the performance of primitive MLL is hindered, since a model precisely mapping the instance to a real-valued label vector with the quantitative description degrees, i.e., label distributions, is required in these tasks.
+To meet this demand, the learning process for the above-mentioned model termed "label distribution learning (LDL)" \cite{geng2016label} has attracted significant attention.
+In LDL, an instance is annotated by the label vector, i.e., the label distribution, and each element ranging from 0 to 1 is the description degree of the relevant label and all values add up to 1.
+As many pieces of literature have demonstrated \cite{geng2016label,gao2017deep,zheng2018label}, label distributions can describe attributes of samples more precisely, since the relative importance of multiple labels is much different in many real-world applications, and implicit cues within the label distributions can be effectively used through LDL for reinforcing the supervised training.